How Cultural Awareness Can Improve Branding

 Masculinity vs. Femininity

 Genders in society also greatly impact the perception and social viewpoint of your target audiences.
 Marketers must be aware of the gender roles in society and transform their brand marketing accordingly.
-It might sound weird, but when you depict strong and opinionated women in a patriarchal society would make your brand seem too western for them to be accepted.
+It might sound weird, but when you depict strong and opinionated women in a patriarchal society would make your brand seem too Western for them to be accepted.
 Some cultures expect their women to be modest instead of outspoken.
 Such advertisements could offend the pre-established perceptions of society about how women should behave.
 In developing countries, feminism has become a thing now, so if your brand stands with this ideology, it would be great marketing.
 So, gender issues in any society are essential to consider, as they could have a positive or negative impact on your brand.

 Individualism vs. Collectivism

 The collectivist and individualist societies work differently, and it pretty much tells you everything about the preferences and cultural sensitivity level of individuals.
 In collective societies, such as Japan, India, China, or South Korea, people are more sensitive toward their culture and have a greater sense of community.
-On the flip side, in western countries, people are more individualistic.
+On the other side, in Western countries, people are more individualistic.
 In such societies, the personal preferences and choices of an individual come first.
-Individualism also makes people less sensitive towards their cultures and customs, though they yet have some level of emotional attachment to their social values.
+Individualism also makes people less sensitive towards their cultures and customs, though they still have some level of emotional attachment to their social values.
 Depending on which type of region you are targeting, you have to focus on the cultural aspect of your product accordingly.
 For example, a collective society would appreciate shared values and familiarity, whereas an individualistic society would admire the uniqueness and innovation of your brand.